IYPT Crystals Battlecards

 All you need to play this fun card game is a printer to print out the cards and the rules (linked below), scissors and glue.
 Have fun battling friends and family with the periodic table in your hands!

-The IYPT Crystals Battlecards are part of the CCDC's wider educational resources and were developed with the NCS to form part of the Southampton Science and Engineering Festival (SOTSEF, 22 May - 25 July 2020).
+The IYPT Crystals Battlecards are part of the CCDC's wider educational resources and were developed with the NCS to form part of the Southampton Science and Engineering Festival (SOTSEF, 22 May - 25 July 2020 and 5-14th March 2021).
 If you are interested in learning more about science and structural chemistry after playing our IYPT Crystals Battlecards, then do check out more of our educational resources and the SOTSEF site.

 The creation of the deck of cards should be carried out under the supervision of an adult and it is done at your own risk.
 Health and safety risks include potential cuts from scissors or papers, and irritation from contact of glue with eyes, skin, hair or ingestion.
 Any access to the internet from minors should be done under adult supervision.